 - Decrease in strength

 - Emotional issues

-Unless you’ve been living under a rock the past 5 years, you have grown accustom to the dozens of male testosterone boosting pills/creams/gels seen on TV – that make you shredded, build 20 pounds of muscle, and make you like a ruttin’ buck – yeah….
+Unless you’ve been living under a rock the past 5 years, you have grown accustomed to the dozens of male testosterone boosting pills/creams/gels seen on TV – that make you shredded, build 20 pounds of muscle, and make you like a ruttin’ buck – yeah…

 They get friggin’ annoying but it’s clear that this is a billion dollar problem many men experience.
 We stuck with one of the experts from Part I to help discuss low testosterone issues and how he overcame them!
 Here were the basic questions we asked him: